juhovh/shairplay/README.md

 Update by foxsen, 2015/4/20:
 Experimental support for fairplay protocol and airplay:
-  * fairplay encrpted audio is supported (et == 3)
+  * fairplay encrypted audio is supported (et == 3)
   * AAC-ELD audio is supported
   * airplay service framework is added, up to the point that the mirroring connection starts streaming.
-But the UI and callbacks to be done.
+But the UI and callbacks need to be done.
   * fairplay support is performed via interactions with a server

 Disclaimer